JetBrains/intellij-platform-plugin-template/README.md

 After creating your blank project from the template, there will be the [Template Cleanup][file:template_cleanup.yml] workflow triggered to override or remove the template-specific configuration, like plugin name, current changelog, etc.
-When done, project is ready to be cloned on your local environment and opened with the [IntelliJ IDEA][download-ij].
+When done, project is ready to be cloned on your local environment and opened with the [IntelliJ IDEA][jb:download-ij].

 As the last step, you have to manually review the configuration variables described in the [gradle.properties][file:gradle.properties] file, *optionally* move sources from the *com.github.username.repository*